brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 >
 > - <ins>all of its constraints (if any) are satisfied, and</ins>
-> - <ins>it is at least as constrained as ([temp.constr.order]) every other prospective copy assignment operator that has the same parameter type and whose constraints are satisfied (if any).</ins>
+> - <ins>it is at least as constrained as ([temp.constr.order]) every other prospective copy assignment operator that has the same parameter type and whose constraints (if any) are satisfied.</ins>

 [*Note:* An overloaded assignment operator must be declared to have only one parameter; see 11.5.3. *—end note]* [*Note:* More than one form of <ins>prospective</ins> copy assignment operator may be declared for a class. *—end note*] [*Note:* If a class `X` only has a <ins>prospective</ins> copy assignment operator with a parameter of type `X&`, an expression of type `const X` cannot be assigned to an object of type `X`. [*Example:*